 workshops, participants (City of Parramatta residents only) will able receive a voucher to redeem either free worms or 50% off a compost bin sold by council.
 Places are limited and bookings essential.

-Find out more here about upcoming workshops run through Liveable Parramatta.
+Find out more about upcoming workshops on the Liveable Parramatta Facebook page.

 If you are not able to attend a workshop, you can still get discounted equipment and worms via Compost Revolution by participating in their online tutorial and quiz.

 Compost together with neighbours and community

 If you have space or other limitations that prevent you from having a compost bin or worm farm yourself, you can still compost your food waste in other ways.

 Work out an arrangement with your neighbours who has compost bin or worm farm and donate your food waste to their bin.
 Alternatively you can find a friendly composter on ShareWaste or The Compost Exchange Facebook group who will accept your food waste.